Edresson/YourTTS/metrics/MOS/README.md

 ## MOS/Sim-MOS per audio
-You can check the MOS for each Audio for English in the "EN/" directory, for Portuguese in the "PT/" directory and for the experiment that was evaluated with annotators of both languages in "EN-PT".
+You can check the MOS for each Audio for English in the "EN/" directory, for Portuguese in the "PT/" directory and for the experiment that was evaluated with annotators of both languages in "EN-PT/".

 ## Recompute MOS/Sim-MOS